-- 1. These Guidelines for the European Parliament election in respect of the obligations of candidates and election agents have been published by the Standards in Public Office Commission under section 4 of the Electoral Act 1997, as amended (the Act). - 2.
-These Guidelines cover the main requirements of the above legislation relating to: - disclosure of political donations; - limits on the value of donations which may be accepted; - prohibited donations; - limits on election spending; - reimbursement of election expenses to qualified candidates. - 3.
+- These guidelines for the Dáil Bye-Elections have been published by the Standards in Public Office Commission under section 4 of the Electoral Act 1997, as amended (the Act). - 2.
+The Guidelines cover the main requirements of the above legislation relating to: - disclosure of political donations; - limits on the value of donations which may be accepted; - prohibited donations; - limits on election spending; - reimbursement of election expenses to qualified candidates. - 3.
 The Standards Commission was established in December 2001 by the Standards in Public Office Act 2001.
 The members of the Standards Commission are: - The Hon.
 Mr. Justice Daniel O'Keeffe, Chairperson of the Standards Commission; - Mr Seamus McCarthy, Comptroller and Auditor General; - Mr Peter Tyndall, Ombudsman; - Mr Peter Finnegan, Clerk of Dáil Éireann; - Mr Martin Groves, Clerk of Seanad Éireann; and - Mr Jim O'Keeffe, former member of Dáil Éireann.

-The Standards Commission has a permanent Secretariat which is located at 18 Lower Leeson Street, Dublin 2, D02 HE97.
+The Standards Commission has a permanent Secretariat, which is located at 18 Lower Leeson Street, Dublin 2.

-Useful information
+Useful information about donations

-Political donations account On receipt of a donation of €100 , a political donations account must be opened (if one has not already been opened) by a candidate.
+Political donations account On receipt of a donation of €100, a political donations account must be opened (if one has not already been opened) by a candidate.
 Cash donations €200 is the maximum cash donation that may be accepted by a candidate in any calendar year from a donor.
-Corporate donors €200 is the maximum donation that may be accepted by a candidate in any calendar year from a corporate donor unless the corporate donor is registered in the Register of Corporate Donors maintained by the Commission Individual donors All donations received by a candidate exceeding €600 must be disclosed on the Donation Statement. €1,000 is the maximum donation that may be accepted by a candidate in a particular year from an individual or corporate donor Multiple donations Where a donor makes a donation to two or more recipients (multiple members of the same party or to one or more party members and the party itself), the aggregate value of which exceeds €1,500, he/she is required to submit a donation form to the Commission under section 24(1)(a).
+Corporate donors €200 is the maximum donation that may be accepted by a candidate in any calendar year from a corporate donor unless the corporate donor is registered in the Register of Corporate Donors maintained by the Commission and the donation is accompanied by a statement of approval made by the corporate donor.
+Individual donors • All donations received by a candidate exceeding €600 must be disclosed on the Donation Statement.
+Donation limits • €1,000 is the maximum donation that may be accepted by a candidate in a particular year from an individual or a registered corporate donor Multiple donations Where a donor makes a donation to two or more recipients (multiple members of the same party or to one or more party members and the party itself), the aggregate value of which exceeds €1,500, he/she is required to submit a donation form to the Commission under section 24(1)(a).
 Donation limits still apply.
 Prohibited donations Any donation that exceeds the above noted limits An anonymous donation exceeding €100 cannot be accepted Foreign donations, of any value, cannot be accepted, other than from an Irish citizen or from a business that maintains an office on the island of Ireland from which at least one of its principal activities is directed.

-Relevant dates & spending limit
+Relevant dates & spending limits